vmovva/sample.servlet/README.md

     $ mvn clean install
     ```

-2. To run the server with the Ferret sample execute:
+2. To run the server with the Servlet sample execute:
     ```bash
     $ mvn liberty:run-server
     ```